 Simulations were run for 100 ns, then extended to 200 ns for the cases that did not exhibit instability within 100 ns (five sequences; Fig. 7).
 All five appeared stable after 200 ns; one was extended to 500 ns and remained stable; we call it “sequence 6”.
+The Sequence 2 simulation was extended to 300 ns and also remained stable.
 The native Tiam1 protein was also simulated for 500 ns and remained stable.
-The experimental Tiam1 stability is weak, with an unfolding free energy of about 3 kcal/mol.
+The experimental Tiam1 stability is weak, with an unfolding free energy of about 3 kcal/mol [ref added].
 While 200-500 ns simulation times are still short compared to experimental unfolding times (microseconds), they are long enough to challenge the structural models, in the context of a high quality protein force field and an explicit solvent environment.
+Indeed, a very weakly stable quadruple mutant with an unfolding free energy of just 1 kcal/mol [ref] was also simulated; after only 100 ns it underwent larger deviations than all five designed proteins.

-The rms deviations of each sequence compared to the starting, experimental backbone structure (4GVD) are shown as a functon of time in Fig. 7, excluding the chain termini (3–4 residues at each end) and one very flexible loop (positions 850–857).
-Notice that a quadruple mutant Tiam1 X-ray structure (4NXQ) has its 850–857 loop in a very different orientation from the wildtype loop [63].
-All five sequences and the wildtype protein behave similarly, with modest deviations of 1–2 Å away from the starting, Xray backbone structure over 200 ns or more, suggesting that the five designed sequences are reasonably stable.
+The backbone rms deviations of each sequence compared to the starting, experimental backbone structure (4GVD) are shown as a function of time in Fig. 7, excluding the chain termini (3–4 residues at each end) and one very flexible loop (positions 850–857).
+The quadruple mutant undergoes the largest deviation from its starting, X-ray structure (4NXQ).
+All five designed sequences and the wildtype protein have modest deviations of 1–2 Å away from the starting, X-ray backbone structure for 200 ns or more, suggesting that the five designed sequences are reasonably stable.
 Sequence 6 stays within 2 Å of the wildtype structure over 500 ns, similar to the wildtype simulation.
 The mean sequence-6 MD structure (averaged over the first 400 ns) is actually closer to the wildtype experimental structure than the mean wildtype MD structure (rms deviations of 1.2 and 1.5 Å, respectively).
-In the wildtype simulation, in the absence of a peptide ligand, helix α2 shifts into the ligand binding pocket part of the time (Fig. 7).
-A peak in the rms deviation near the end of the sequence-6 simulation corresponds to a transient bending of helix α2 near its N-terminus, due to interactions that Asn907 and Ser908 make with Glu864 above the helix.
-This appears consistent with recent nuclear magnetic resonance experiments [63], which show that Asn907 and Ser908 have the lowest order parameters (S2) of the entire protein (outside of the chain termini), indicating significant local flexibility.
+In the wildtype simulation, performed in the absence of a peptide ligand, helix α2 shifts into the ligand binding pocket part of the time (Fig. 7).
+A peak in the rms deviation plot near the end of the sequence-6 simulation corresponds to a transient bending of helix α2 near its N-terminus, due to interactions that Asn907 and Ser908 make with Glu864 above the helix.
+This feature is consistent with nuclear magnetic resonance experiments [63], which show that Asn907 and Ser908 have the lowest order parameters (S2) of the entire protein (outside of the chain termini), indicating significant local flexibility.

-Application: growing the hydrophobic core of four domains
+Application: growing the PDZ hydrophobic core